shruticl-03/Quiz-App/README.md

 JavaScript: Logic for handling quiz interactions, score calculation, and timing functionality.

+open to visit project: https://quizapp-shruti.netlify.app/

 Installation
 To run the app locally:

 Clone the repository: